ed19027/Pineapple/README.md

 ### Auto-loading

-The core clases autoloading is done via composer autoloade.
+The core classes autoloading is done via composer autoload.
 So if you don't have composer download and install it at (getcomposer.org).
 Whene you have composer command globaly available.
 #### Open command prompt cd to the project directory and execute 'composer init':
 ```bash
 C:\WINDOWS\system32> cd C:\wamp64\www\pineapple